Badaszz/k8s_oil_spill_detection/README.md

 An AI-powered oil spill detection system using deep learning.
 This project uses a UNet model trained on satellite imagery to detect and segment oil spills in ocean environments.
 The model is packaged as an ONNX model and served via a FastAPI application that can be deployed on Kubernetes.

+This project was built in order to detect oil spill in images, after the mask is created using the mdoel, the original image is returned, with a transparent red colour over the region detected as oil spills.

 ## Features

 - **Automated Detection**: Uses a trained UNet neural network to detect oil spills from satellite imagery